electricimp/vscode/README.md

 ### The Log Console ###

 The live logs are streamed to ‘View‘ > ‘Output‘.
-It is possible to add the specified device live logs by its ID using `imp: Start Device Logs` extension command.
+It is possible to add the specified device live logs by its ID using `imp: Start Device Logs` Extension command.
 The Output shows live logs streamed from the current Device Group if the group contains at least one device.

 ### Adding a Device to the Project Device Group ###